KristianLyng99/Sakhelp/README.md

 ## Getting started

 Open `index.html` in a browser.
-The page includes React and Tailwind via CDN, so no build step is required.
+The page includes React, Tailwind, and the Inter font via CDN, so no build step is required.

 Paste raw data and click **Autofyll** to populate the form.
 You can copy each field using the corresponding button.